A vendor cloud platform comparison guide

 My suggestion is to run several types of performance load tests, focusing largely on the amount of users that you anticipate will be accessing the system.
 Perhaps start with 50, and increase in 50-user increments.
 Then, if you anticipate a max of about 500 users, try that.
 You can also try to change your location closest to your user base to more accurately simulate your environment and catch possible network latency issues.
 You can also see if pages load faster as time goes by, which might help you better understand where your problems are.
 You should know that when running tests using Visual Studio -- if you are using a trial edition -- the maximum amount of virtual users you can test with is 250.
 You can also run performance load tests for many different durations, up to one hour.

 Using Visual Studio Team Services

 What is Visual Studio?
 Visual Studio is an integrated development environment, which is used to develop websites, applications and mobile apps.
 VSTS provides an environment that allows you to automate and simplify the management and deployment of Azure web applications.
-From Azure directly, you also have a choice to configure the test to run as manual or to use the Visual Studio Web Test, which also provides for multi-URL performance test authoring.
-Using VSTS also allows you to keep a performance test history, which will be very useful to you.
+From Azure directly, you also have a choice to configure the test to run as manual or to use the Visual Studio Web Test, which also provides for multi-URL test authoring.
+Performance testing using VSTS also allows you to keep a test history, which will be very useful to you.
 If you don't have an existing account, an account will be created automatically, after setting up your performance test.